PatientAid2020/Development/README.md

-# Patient SaaS Project
+# PatientAid Project

-If you would like to contribute to this project, join us at https://www.endcoronavirus.org and join the #response-patient_sass channel in the Slack, where you can connect to the Trello board and project activities.
+If you would like to contribute to this project, join us at https://www.endcoronavirus.org and join the #response-patientaid-general in the Slack, where you can connect to documents repository and project activities.

 #  Project Mission
-Our project aims to support COVID19 potential patients in great need of medical help, via self-service to make requests to healthcare providers, and to receive the most suitable guidance and action derived from their circumstances in an automated way.
+Our mission is to build a software service to connect COVID-19 potential patients to healthcare providers via privacy first, comprehensive self-service and delivers actions from providers to patients in real time.

 As part of a larger initiative from NECSI with the explicit goal of stopping the spread of nCov-2019 / COVID19, it will rely on collaboration among a group of people who volunteer to help from various disciplines to make this happen.

 ## Rough development outline:

-* Front end for collecting patient data (location, symptoms, etc)
+* Frontend to collect patient data (location, symptoms, etc) calculates triage decision upon
-* Backend for calculating guidance (API)
+* Backend to receive the triage decision and persist patient profile and decision
-* Interface for Healthcare providers to review and confirm actions
+* Interface for Healthcare providers to review decisions and make appointment

 This is expected to be a hosted solution, however ideally will be built in a way which would allow anybody to use the software as they see fit, such as installing it themselves and running it.

 # Flask App with MySQL Database